vapoursynth/vapoursynth/doc/plugins/subtext.rst

       start, end
          Subtitle will be shown from *start* up until *end*.
 By default this will be for all frames in *clip*.

-   The other parameters have the same meanings as with AssRender.
+   The other parameters have the same meanings as with TextFile.

 Example with manual blending::

-   subs = core.assvapour.AssRender(clip=YUV420P10_video, file="asdf.ass", blend=False)
+   subs = core.sub.TextFile(clip=YUV420P10_video, file="asdf.ass", blend=False)

    gray10 = core.register_format(subs[1].format.color_family,
                                  YUV420P10_video.format.sample_type,